 The Desert Studies Center can accommodate 70 individuals in dormitory-style rooms.
 There is also a multi-station kitchen, bathhouse, laboratory, computer lab, two classrooms and a modest library.
 The center is a wireless facility with satellite uplink.

-For more information about the use of the center, contact the Desert Studies office, Department of Biological Science, California State University, Fullerton, California 92834, 657-278-2428 or wpresch@fullerton.edu.
+For more information about the use of the center, contact the Desert Studies office, at 657-278-2428 or email wpresch@fullerton.edu.